 - The works will have a temporary and short-term impact on the landscape during construction due to the presence of HGVs, plant and machinery.
-As the works are minor and operating on a like-for-like basis, no permanent changes to landscape features are predicted - Views of and from the carriageway will be temporarily affected during construction due to the presence of works, TM and plant.
+As the works are minor and operating on a like-for-like basis, no permanent changes to landscape features are predicted. - Due to nighttime programming, misdirected site lighting may cause disturbance to nearby visual receptors. - Views of and from the A78 carriageway will be temporarily affected during construction due to the presence of works, TM and plant.